Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Time-dependent problem

-The solution for a negative $\varkappa_0$ is plotted in Fig.~\ref{fig:bifur delay}(a).
-Before $T_{c}$, the linear growth rate $\Re(a_1)<0$ and the initial small perturbation decays.
-At $a_1(T_{c})=0$, the equilibrium loses its linear stability, and the amplitude starts to grow, yet it remains infinitesimally small with respect to the initial perturbation.
-At $T_{\mathrm{exit}}$ ($>T_{c}$), the initial perturbation amplitude restores and the solution starts to repel from this state.
-Subsequently, the amplitude increases abruptly due to the positive linear growth rate integration.
+The solution~\eqref{eq:t-landau-sol} for $\varkappa_0<0$ is shown in Fig.~\ref{fig:bifur delay}(\textit{a}).
+For $T_1<T_{c}$, the linear growth rate is such that $\Re(a_1)<0$, and the initial small perturbation decays, as shown in the inset.
+At $T_1=T_c$, $a_1(T_{c})=0$ and the equilibrium loses its linear stability.
+Now, the amplitude starts to grow, yet it remains infinitesimally small with respect to the initial perturbation.
+Next, at $T_1=T_{\mathrm{exit}}(>T_{c})$, the initial perturbation amplitude is recovered, and now the solution starts to repel from the initial state.
+Subsequently, the amplitude increases abruptly due to the positive linear growth rate.
 This exponential increase is also observed in the time-independent problem, as shown in Fig.~\ref{fig:landau}, which is followed by the saturation of the energy (\textit{i.e.}, emergence of the permanent traveling wave profile).

 Under the proposed time-dependent field, the exponential increase is followed by a slow increase, which is identified as the quasistatic region, in which the solution slowly varies with the bifurcation parameter.
-As seen from Fig.~\ref{fig:bifur delay}(a), the time-dependent solution \eqref{eq:t-landau-sol} saturates to the quasistatic solution
+As seen from Fig.~\ref{fig:bifur delay}(\textit{a}), the time-dependent solution \eqref{eq:t-landau-sol} saturates to the quasistatic solution